First Associate Concertmaster

 Since her solo orchestral debut at age 15, Ilana Setapen has been flourishing as a violinist with a powerful and original voice.
 She is hailed by the Milwaukee Journal Sentinel as a violinist with “a sparkling sound” and “the kind of control that puts an audience completely at ease.”
-She is currently the Acting Concertmaster of the Milwaukee Symphony Orchestra.
+She is currently the First Associate Concertmaster of the Milwaukee Symphony Orchestra.

 In recent seasons Setapen has had solo performances with the Milwaukee Symphony, Festival City Symphony, and the Amarillo Symphony, among others.
 Since winning her job in the Milwaukee Symphony in 2009, she has been offered a solo every season.
 She

 also held the Assistant Concertmaster position of the Grant Park Music Festival Orchestra in Chicago for 6 years and is a favorite guest concertmaster with the Chicago Philharmonic.
 In recent summers she has performed at the Olympic Music Festival on Bainbridge Island and the Lakes Area Music Festival in Brainerd, Minnesota.
 She has also taught and performed as faculty at Center Stage Strings at the University of Michigan and the Luzerne Music Center summer festival in Lake Luzerne, New York.

 At the age of 21, Setapen won the concertmaster position of the Riverside Philharmonic in Los Angeles.
 She has also held concertmaster positions with the Juilliard Orchestra, the Colburn Orchestra, the American Youth Symphony, the National Repertory Orchestra, and the USC Thornton Symphony.